TedHusted/awake/awake.md/awake.md

 Idisi: Ally who?

-Ally: Alley Oop — Can you toss me a Signal key?
-I would like to join the discussion on the SAS hub.
+Ally: Alley Oop — Hey, can you toss me a Signal key?
+I would like to join the discussion on the SASI hub.

 Idisi: Certainly — Are you trying to be funny?